jasmine/jasmine.github.io/_tutorials/react_with_npm.md

 ```

 It's common for React code to import CSS or image files.
 Normally those imports
-are resolved at build time but they'll produce errors when the tests are run in
+are resolved at build time but they'll produce errors when the specs are run in
 Node.
 To fix that, we add one more package:

 ```shell